-We advocate.
 We work with government officials at the local, state, and national levels - building grassroots advocacy movements and institutional partnerships that will improve our nation's public health policies.

-We train.
 We train and certify adult and children's vision screeners and screening instructors through the only national program of its kind, providing vision screening personnel with the skills they need to help people in their communities.

-In 2000, Prevent Blindness Georgia launched Vision Outreach™, a mobile, full-service vision program that offers free vision screenings, eye examinations, and low-cost eyeglasses to low-income adults.
+In 2001, Prevent Blindness Georgia launched Vision Outreach, a mobile, full-service vision program that offers free vision screenings, eye examinations, and low-cost eyeglasses to uninsured, underinsured, and low income adults.
 The unique model of taking vision screeners, eye doctors, equipment, ophthalmic technicians, and even eyeglasses on-site to shelters allows us to diagnose those with eye disease and refer them for further treatment.
 Over the past 15 years, PBGA has diagnosed hundreds of cases of eye disease that, if left undiagnosed, may have led to blindness.Learn More